Biodiesel in the United States: Tax credits

 As of 2003, some tax credits were available in the U.S. for using biodiesel.

 By state

 Biodiesel retailers can be found in all states but Alaska, though all may not offer high percentage blends or B100.

 Minnesota

-Minnesota Governor Tim Pawlenty signed a bill on May 12, 2008, that will require all diesel fuel sold in the state for use in internal compression engines to contain at least 20% biodiesel by May 1, 2015.
+Then-Governor of Minnesota Tim Pawlenty signed a bill on May 12, 2008, that will require all diesel fuel sold in the state for use in internal compression engines to contain at least 20% biodiesel by May 1, 2015.

 In March 2002, the Minnesota State Legislature passed a bill which mandated that all diesel sold in the state must contain at least 2% biodiesel.
 The requirement took effect on June 30, 2005, and was the first biodiesel mandate in the US.

 Washington State

 In March 2006, Washington became the second state to pass a 2% biodiesel mandate, with a start-date set for December 1, 2008.